Taylor University: Statistics

 Taylor University Acceptance rate and admissions statistics

-Taylor University has an acceptance rate of 75% and is among the top 39% of the most difficult universities to gain admission to in the United States.
+Taylor University has an acceptance rate of 76% and is in the middle in terms of the difficulty of admission among universities in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women